Alexandria's housing stock and what it means for hardwood

 Hardwood pricing for Alexandria homes

 Alexandria hardwood install is $8.50/sqft all-in.
 A 600 sqft living-dining combo runs $5,100.
 A 1,200 sqft first floor runs $10,200.
 Subfloor leveling on older Alexandria homes (most pre-1955 properties) is usually $1-2/sqft additional, quoted during the in-home estimate after we measure.
 We carry full liability insurance for work in the city.
-Our pricing covers Old Town historic-district properties at the same $8.50/sqft — we don't surcharge based on parking difficulty or permit complexity.
+Our pricing covers Old Town historic-district properties at the same $8.50/sqft.
+We don't surcharge based on parking difficulty or permit complexity.

-A recent Alexandria hardwood job
+A typical Alexandria hardwood job

 Last quarter we installed solid red oak in a 1923 Del Ray bungalow on East Mason Avenue.
 850 sqft across the living room, dining room, and front hall.
 Total all-in: $7,225 plus $625 for subfloor leveling (the original pine subfloor had settled 3/8-inch over a century).
 Two-day install.
 The homeowner had been quoted $14,400 by a big-box contractor with subcontracted labor.